mamadfar/leaves__next/README.md

 # Leave Management System - Next.js Implementation

-This is a Next.js implementation of the Leave Management System, recreating the functionality from the original Angular application.
+This is a Next.js implementation of the Leave Management System.
 The application allows employees to manage their leave requests and managers to approve them.

 ## Features